caioternus/certificates/README.md

 # List of certificates

-This repository contains a list of certificates (technical and non-technical) from courses that complemented my formal education.
+This repository contains a list of certificates (tech and non-tech) from courses that complemented my formal education.
 It was created primarily to reduce the amount of information available on my professional LinkedIn profile and to share some available learning materials which may be useful.

 *(for example: tech certificates cover the fields of business intelligence; data analysis, science and engineering; computer science & programming; information systems & enterprise softwares; cloud computing platforms, etc.)*